 Coaching and one-to-one support

 The Graduate School also offers a coaching programme to doctoral students with a focus on developing effective working relationships and self-development issues.
-Read about the Doctoral Student Coaching Programme.
+Read about the Postgraduate Student Coaching Programme.

 Additionally, the Graduate School is able to offer dedicated one-to-one support for students who have particular challenges they would like extra support with, for example, presentation skills.
 Please advise your students to contact email@example.com if they would like to have this support.